 Words by Steve Burrows

-We need to start looking at the world through the eyes of digital natives, writes Steve Burrows — they’re the ones who will be solving the problems we’ve created
+We need to start looking at the world from the next generation's perspective, writes Steve Burrows — they’re the ones who will be solving the problems we’ve created

 I’m spending a lot of my weekends talking about engineering at the moment — and answering a lot of questions about it.
 I’ve been involved in making Dream Big, a US$15m IMAX film created to inspire children to join the built environment industry.
 Actually it’s more than a movie — it’s a movement.
 The intention is to reach 20 million children over the next two years.
 I’m speaking to packed houses of 350 children, encouraging them to become engineers.